Magnus Church of England Academy: Comprehensive

 In 1977, a voluntary controlled comprehensive school, opened on the grounds of the Magnus Boys' Grammar School also known as the Thomas Magnus School on Earp Avenue.
 It was a co-educational 8-form entry school for ages 14–18, with 600 boys and girls, and 130 in the sixth form.
 It was originally planned to go comprehensive in 1976, and was planned to be known as the Magnus Upper School.
-The headmaster was Mr Potter.
+The headmaster was Mr Jack Potter, an.old Magnusian who had taught at the school since 1959 and served as deputy head sinde 1966.
 The Lilley and Stone School eventually the Newark High School, having become a co-educational comprehensive for ages 14–18.
-Newark High School closed in 2008 and the site is now used as a sixth form campus for The Newark Academy.
+Newark High School closed in 2008 and the site is now awaiting redevelopment, following a period of use by The Newark Academy.

 By the 1980s it was known as the Thomas Magnus (Controlled) Upper School.
 Mr Potter retired in 1980.
 Also in Newark was the Magdalene High School, a lower school (ages 11–14), on Barnby Road.
 The Grove School was twice the size of the Magnus School.

 The Magdalene High School combined with the Thomas Magnus School in 1997 to form the current school, but essentially the Magdalene High School was closed.
 The school went into special measures in May 2008.